 What is the Lake Connector Shuttle?

-The Lake Connector shuttle frequency is every 15 minutes starting at 8:00 am and the last shuttle runs at 6 pm, from both lakes.
+The shuttle runs every 30 minutes starting at 7:00 am, and the last shuttle runs at 7:00 pm from both lakes.
 Most visitors to the park want to see Lake Louise and Moraine Lake in one day – the Lake Connector Shuttle ensures that can happen.
+You can not park at Lake Louise, and then take the Lake Connector Shuttle.

 What If I Can’t Book the Lake Louise Shuttle?